PyPSA/PyPSA/README.rst

 * static power flow (using both the full non-linear network equations and the linearised network equations)
-* optimal power flow (optimisation of power plant dispatch within network constraints, using the linear network equations)
+* linear optimal power flow (optimisation of power plant dispatch within network constraints, using the linear network equations)
+* security-constrained linear optimal power flow
 * total electricity system optimisation (using linear network equations, over several snapshots simultaneously for optimisation of generation and storage dispatch and investment in the capacities of generation,